grantcarthew/start-prototype/docs/cli/start-config-agent.md

 **Behavior:**

-Prompts for agent details and adds to `~/.config/start/agents.toml`:
+Prompts for agent details and adds to the selected configuration file:

 1. **Agent name** (required)